Will play at least six matches over two weeks in June against Chinese professional clubs in Beijing and Shanghai.

 - Made its first postseason appearance in the National Invitational Volleyball Championship (NIVC), finishing in third place (1993).

-Now that some of the novelty has worn off from joining what many consider the finest collegiate volleyball conference in the country, Utah head coach Beth Launiere and the University of Utah volleyball team now have their sights set on moving up the ranks during their third season in the Pac-12 Conference in 2013.
+Reinvigorated by a permanent move into the Jon M. Huntsman Center for all home matches, Utah head coach Beth Launiere and the University of Utah volleyball team now have their sights set on moving up the ranks after three seasons in the Pac-12 Conference.

-Launiere (450-277, .619) is beginning her 24th year at the helm of the Utah volleyball program after taking over in 1990, when she looked to straighten out a team that won only one match in 1989.
-In her 24th year, Launiere has sculpted the Utes into a top-25 power.
-The Utes have qualified for the NCAA Tournament 10 times, won six Mountain West Conference titles (regular season and tournament combined) and have recorded 13, 20-win seasons.
+Launiere (471-290, .619) completed her 24th year at the helm of the Utah volleyball program after taking over in 1990, when she looked to straighten out a team that won only one match in 1989.
+In 24 years, Launiere has sculpted the Utes into a top-25 power.
+The Utes have qualified for the NCAA Tournament 11 times, won six Mountain West Conference titles (regular season and tournament combined) and have recorded 14, 20-win seasons.

 Launiere has earned plenty of recognition as the leader of the Utes, she was named the AVCA West Region Coach of the Year three times (2001, `06, `08) and the MWC Coach of the Year (2004, `06, `08) of the Year three times.